Senate Search Guide: Creating the Search Plan

 The choice of application requirements should be considered carefully - too many documents can result in small or otherwise poor applicant pools, particularly at the senior/tenured level.
 Incomplete applications cannot be considered.

 All applications require a Curriculum Vitae.
-Other documents are optional, and can also be added at a later point in the search process (e.g., only for the short list candidates).
-Required documents cannot be changed after the search opens.
+The inclusion of other documents is determined by the search committee, and more can be requested at a later point in the search process as needed (e.g., only for the medium or short list candidates).
+Required documents, however, cannot be changed after the search opens.

 For open-rank searches (“multilevel”) different documents can be requested for candidates at each level.